UnionInternationalCheminsdeFer/OSDM/specification-structure.md

 permalink: /spec/
 ---

-The [OSDM specification](./) is structured into two parts:
+The [OSDM specification](./) is structured into three parts sharing common data structures:

+### Common Data Structures

+The  [Common Data Structures](../common-data-structures/) are shared between the Offline Model and the Online API.

 ### Part I: An Offline Model

-The [Offline Model](../offline-model) will be released until December 17th.
+The [Offline Model](../offline-model/) defines how the offline data can be exchanged.

 ### Part II: An Online API